XparmisX/cybersecurity-practice/writeups/TryHackMe/labs/authentication-labs-easy.md

 #### Overview : Want to be a part of the elite club of CyberHeroes?
 Prove your merit by finding a way to log in!

 Prerequisite : Authentication Bypass

+# Challenge Name : Soupedecode 01

+#### Overview : Soupedecode is an intense and engaging challenge in which players must compromise a domain controller by exploiting Kerberos authentication, navigating through SMB shares, performing password spraying, and utilizing Pass-the-Hash techniques.
+Prepare to test your skills and strategies in this multifaceted cyber security adventure.

+Prerequisite : idk yet!!!